tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ### Step 3: Verify the data import

-Using the Python 3.5+ REPL environment, you can scan all the keys that just are inserted by `go-ycsb` and verify that the key count matches the `recordcount` in the `go-ycsb` command in the previous step.
+In this demonstration, the Python 3.5+ REPL environment is used to scan all the keys that just are inserted by `go-ycsb`, and to verify that the key count matches the `recordcount` in the `go-ycsb` command in the previous step.

 ```python
 >>> from tikv_client import RawClient